Stow shoots 5-over-par for the tournament finishing tied for 12th overall.

 Stow records career day with 4-under-par second round.

-Brian Craig enters his 12th season as head coach of the University of Kentucky's men's golf team.
-In 11 seasons at the helm, Craig has elevated the program to unprecedented heights, taking the team to three straight top-10 NCAA finishes and the school's first Southeastern Conference title.
+Brian Craig enters his 13th season as head coach of the University of Kentucky's men's golf team.
+In 12 seasons at the helm, Craig has elevated the program to unprecedented heights, taking the team to three top-10 NCAA finishes in 2003, 2005 and 2006 and the school's first Southeastern Conference title in 2005.

 The native of Gastonia, N.C., led UK to its first SEC Championship in 2005 and finished with a school-best fifth-place finish at the NCAA tourney in 2006.
 He earned SEC Coach of the Year honors in 2005 and was twice named the Eaton Golf Pride Regional Coach of the Year for the Midwest Region.